justinmahar/gatsby-starter-mdx-launchpad/README.md

 ## Adding Partial Content

-Content partials are pieces of MDX markdown that you can embed in any of your other components.
+Content partials are pieces of MDX markdown that you can embed in any of your components.

-To add an MDX content partial, create a new `.mdx` file in `mdx/partials` with the following content:
+To add an MDX content partial, create a new `.mdx` file in `src/mdx/partials` with the following content:

 ```md
 ---